-Walking up to your car to find it "keyed," or scratched with a key, by a vandal is frustrating.
+Finding your car "keyed," or scratched with a key, by a vandal is frustrating and potentially expensive.
 The damage can cost $1,000 or more per scratch to fix.

-Damage to the body of a car from perils such as vandalism is covered by comprehensive insurance.
+Damage to the body of a car from vandalism is covered by comprehensive insurance.
 Comprehensive car insurance pays for damage to your car that doesn't involve a collision with something else (which is covered by collision insurance).

-As a result, you can mitigate the cost of having the scratch repaired by making a claim to your insurance policy.
-You'll still be responsible, however, for paying the deductible on your comprehensive coverage for a keyed car, as with any other comprehensive insurance claim.
+As a result, you can reduce the cost of having the scratch repaired by making a claim to your insurance policy.
+You'll still be responsible, however, for paying the deductible on your comprehensive coverage for a keyed car.
+This is the same way any other comprehensive insurance claim would be handled.

-If you don't have comprehensive coverage, or the cost of repairing the scratch in your keyed car costs less than your comprehensive deductible, you'll be responsible for footing the repair bill.
-But if you can prove who keyed your car, then you can take the perpetrator to small claims court to recover the cost of the repair, regardless of whether your insurance company paid out a claim.
+If you don't have comprehensive coverage, or if the cost of repairing the scratch costs less than your comprehensive deductible, you'll be responsible for footing the repair bill.
+But if you can prove who keyed your car, then you can take them to small claims court to recover the cost of the repair, regardless of whether your insurance company paid out a claim.

 If you file an insurance claim to repair your car after it's been keyed, your insurance rates may increase.
 The extent of this increase will likely depend on your driving record and claim history.

-It won't affect your auto insurance premiums as much as an accident, especially one where you're at fault.
-But if the total cost to fix the scratch is not much more than your deductible, it probably isn't worth it to file a claim.
-This is because a small payment from your insurance company would quickly be eclipsed by any increase in your rates.
+A claim to repair scratches won't affect your auto insurance premiums as much as an accident, especially one where you're at fault.
+But if the total cost to fix the scratch isn’t much more than your deductible, it probably isn't worth it to file a claim.
+This is because a small payment from your insurance company could quickly be eclipsed by any increase in your rates.

-Your auto insurance rates are most likely to increase due to a keyed car claim if you've filed another claim with your car insurer in the last one to two years.
+Your auto insurance rates are most likely to increase after a keyed car claim if you've filed another claim with your car insurer in the last one to two years.
 The more often you make a claim, the more likely your insurance company is to raise your rates.

 The cost to repair a key scratch varies significantly depending on how deep it is and how far it extends across the body of your car.

-Typical cars have three layers of paint: a white primer, a color coat and a protective clear coat.
+Typical cars have three layers of paint: a protective clear coat, a color coat and a white primer.
 The more layers of paint the scratch penetrates, the more expensive the repair will be.

-- Scratch Penetrates Clear Coat and Gets to Paint: Scratches that require an auto body shop to reapply clear coat may cost $400 to $1,000 to fix.
+- Scratch penetrates clear coat and gets to colored: Scratches that require an auto body shop to reapply the clear coat may cost $400 to $1,000 to fix.

-- Scratch Exposes Primer or Bare Metal: If you can see the white primer, or silver bare metal or plastic in the scratch, a professional repair may cost you $800 to $1,500.
+- Scratch exposes primer or bare metal: If you can see the white primer, silver bare metal or plastic in the scratch, a professional repair may cost you $800 to $1,500.

-As the price of repairing a keyed car can be substantial, you may want to consider whether it's worth it to fix key scratches on your vehicle.
+Since the price of repairing a keyed car can be substantial, you may want to consider whether it's worth it to fix.
 Consider how the cosmetic damage will affect the car's resale value and whether you're personally bothered by it.
-If you're planning to sell the car eventually or you find the scratches irritating, it's probably worth fixing.
+If you're planning to sell the car eventually or you find the scratch irritating, it's probably worth fixing.
 If the scratch is so severe as to cause future damage — like rusting — you might also consider the repair.
 But if none of those scenarios apply, skip it.